phalcon-orphanage/docs/zh/reference/models.rst

 | InvalidUpdateAttempt | Produced when a record is attempted to be updated but it doesn't exist                                                             |
 +----------------------+------------------------------------------------------------------------------------------------------------------------------------+

-The method getMessages() can be overridden in a model to replace/translate the default messages generated automatically by the ORM:
+The :code:`getMessages()` method can be overridden in a model to replace/translate the default messages generated automatically by the ORM:

 .. code-block:: php